ediosyncratic/study.py/ReadMe.rst

 -------

-The first toy (April 1998) was an early version of ``study.maths.ratio``'s Rational and approximate().
-The next (Jan 1999) was a first stab at what has since become the Quantity class, initially just supporting a numeric value and its units; it soon grew the ability to track error bars on its numeric values.
-Right at the outset, Quantity included the SI units, some derived units, and a few silly archaic units (that now live in ``study.value.archaea``).
-The next innovation was the first incarnation of Lazy (now in ``study.snake.lazy`` and deprecated in favour of ``study.cache.property``).
+The first toy (April 1998) was an early version of ``study.maths.ratio``'s ``Rational`` and ``approximate()``.
+The next (Jan 1999) was a first stab at what has since become the ``Quantity`` class, initially just supporting a numeric value and its units; it soon grew the ability to track error bars on its numeric values.
+Right at the outset, ``Quantity`` included the SI units, some derived units, and a few silly archaic units (that now live in ``study.value.archaea``).
+The next innovation was the first incarnation of ``Lazy`` (now in ``study.snake.lazy`` and deprecated in favour of ``study.cache.property``).
 This sets the pattern for the three main areas of
 development: mathematical toys, scientific quantities and pythonic support infrastructure.

 All of this happened in RCS; later, I migrated it to CVS.
-The way I'd been using RCS made this easy, as it happened: I had all my RCS files in a directory tree mirroring the source tree, whose top-level directory had a symlink named RCS pointing at the top of the RCS tree; each sub-directory then had an RCS -> ../RCS/name symlink using its own name.
-In this era of history, I could re-arrange the directory tree at whim, without making any changes visible in the commit history, aside from the consequent changes to how modules import one another.
-I think the last major re-structuring was 614f6ac in 2007/March, although a few relatively minor moves may still be hidden from the version-control history between then and the summer of 2010, when I imported the whole lot into git.
+The way I'd been using RCS made this easy, as it happened.
+I had all my RCS files in a directory tree mirroring the source tree, whose top-level directory had a symlink named RCS pointing at the top of the RCS tree; each sub-directory then had an ``RCS -> ../RCS/name`` symlink using its own ``name``.
+The resulting RCS tree was thus a ready-made CVS module, that I merely had to move into my ``CVSROOT``.
+There's consequently no obvious sign of when I did that, but I can guess it was at the same time (2001/Autumn) as I converted my web-site to CVS.

+In the RCS/CVS era of history, I could re-arrange the directory tree at whim, without making any changes visible in the commit history, aside from the consequent changes to how modules import one another.
+I think the last major re-structuring was 614f6ac in 2007/March, although a few relatively minor moves may still be hidden from the version-control history between then and the summer of 2010, when I imported the whole lot from CVS into git.
 So checking out historical revisions before summer 2010 may, and before spring 2007 certainly shall, give you a source tree that probably doesn't even import cleanly.